 For some, the piano is the instrument of instruments.
 Here are ten good reasons why.
 40-minute program with works by Charlemagne Palestine, Graeme Revell, Henry Cowell, Johanna Magdalena Beyer, and others – composed between 1912 and 2017.

 Letters and numbers as material for expression.
-40-minute program with ideas by Brion Gysin, Demetrio Stratos, Henri Chopin, Khan, Lawrence Weiner, and others – invented between 1917 and 2006.
+40-minute program with ideas by Brion Gysin, Demetrio Stratos, Henri Chopin, Lawrence Weiner, and others – invented between 1917 and 2006.